Bartuniooo/Bartuniooo/README.md

 ## 👩‍💻 About me
 My name is Bartek.
-I focus on building projects that develop my skills, especially in four main niches which causes a better understanding a business problems, solves my problem gets me strong fundament and is curious and fun.
-Here are the niches:
+I focus on building projects that develop my skills, especially in four main niches which causes a better understanding a business problems, solves my daily problem, gets me strong fundament of computer science and is curious & fun you will find a project for each of them.
+Here are the four niches:
 1. **Mastering the fundamentals of how technology works under the hood**
 2. **Applying knowledge to build real-world business apps and solve real problems**
 3. **Solve my daily problems and can be useful for others**